fbpx

 Qualifications: you must be a US citizen, a resident of New Mexico, and at least 18 years old by election day.
 If you are not sure if you are registered or not, check here.

 Online registration: Use this portal to update your voter registration or register for the first time in NM.
 You will need to provide the following information, and it must match what is on record: name, date of birth, social security number, driver's license or state ID.
-You can register online any time, but there are cut-off dates for each election.
+The last day to register online for this election is October 8.

 Vote by mail / Absentee ballot